 Nurture Happiness With Four Life-Changing Considerations

-Understanding and compassion can guide you out of your distress.
+Understanding and compassion could help guide you out of your distress.

 The benefits of compassionate self-awareness apply equally well to many different problems; such as struggles with relationships, depression, anxiety, overeating, and lack of assertiveness.
 Consider your personal struggles and how they relate to the following, which I have adapted from Planting Seeds: